raspberrypi/documentation/hardware/computemodule/cm-emmc-flashing.md

 To use the tool under Cygwin on Windows firstly you'll need to install [Cygwin](https://www.cygwin.com/).
 You'll need to make sure to install the libusb-1.0 and libusb-1.0-devel packages (NB tested using version 1.0.19-1) as well as gcc and Make.

 You then need to install the Windows driver which can be downloaded here: [bcm270x-boot-driver.zip](bcm270x-boot-driver.zip).
-To install the driver firstly plug the host machine into the Compute Module IO Board USB slave port (J15) and power on the CMIO board.
+To install the driver firstly make sure that J4 (USB SLAVE BOOT ENABLE) is set to the 'EN' position, then plug the host machine into the Compute Module IO Board USB slave port (J15) and finally apply power to the CMIO board.
 Windows will see a new USB hardware device "BCM2708 Boot".

 ![Windows Driver Install 1](images/cm-driver-winupdate.jpg)